zulip/zulip/tools/droplets/README.md

 ## Step 2: Create your DigitalOcean API token

-Once you've been added to the Zulip team, [login](https://cloud.digitalocean.com/droplets) to the DigitalOcean control panel and [create your personal API token][do-create-api-token]. **Make sure you create your API token under the Zulip team.** (It should look something like [this][image-zulip-team]).
+Once you've been added to the Zulip team,
+[log in](https://cloud.digitalocean.com/droplets) to the DigitalOcean control panel and [create your personal API token][do-create-api-token]. **Make sure you create your API token under the Zulip team.** (It should look something like [this][image-zulip-team]).